wpswings/woo-gift-cards-lite/readme.txt

 == Changelog ==
+= 2.3.1 - Released on 19 January 2022 =
+*New: Notice display of current version for WP Swings.
+* New: Minor Bug fixes
+* New: Compatible with latest WP and WC

 = 2.3.0 - Released on 22 December 2021 =
 * New: **[BUYEREMAILADDRESS]** shortcode replace with **[FROM]** shortcode in mail setting tab
 * Fix: Minor bug fixes